Your Child's Checkup: 1 Year (12 Months)

 Routine Care & Safety

-- Brush your without toothpaste twice a day.
+- Brush your with a soft toothbrush and a tiny bit of toothpaste (about the size of a grain of rice) twice a day.
 Schedule a dentist visit soon after the first tooth appears or by 1 year of age.

 - Continue to keep your baby in a rear-facing car seat in the back seat until age 2, or whenever your child reaches the weight or height limit set by the car-seat manufacturer.